 Dates are usually written in the day, month and year sequence.
 For example, 1 July 2012 or 1/7/12.

 The tax year runs from 1st January to 31st December for all Mexican entities and there is no election.

 Residents that are working in Mexico must obtain a tax ID number (RFC) and a CURP (Uniform Population Registry Code).
 Mexican employers are obligated to register all employees with the Mexican tax authorities.
 In practice, foreign individuals need to obtain the tax ID number directly from the tax authorities and a CURP from the immigration authorities.
 To obtain an RFC, the individual must submit proof of tax domicile and a certified copy of the individual’s work permit visa.

 The income tax law defines concepts such as residence and source of wealth for purposes of determining those individuals and companies subject to this tax.
-All individuals or companies who, according to the Federal Fiscal Code, are considered “tax residents” in Mexico, must pay Mexican income tax on the basis of worldwide income.
+All individuals or companies who, according to the Federal Fiscal Code, are considered “tax residents” in Mexico, must pay Mexican income tax based on their worldwide income.
 Specific provisions of this law define the cases in which income obtained by a non-resident in Mexican territory qualifies Mexico as the source of wealth, in which case, a Mexican final payment may be assessed on Mexican source income only.
 Furthermore, the network of over 50 tax treaties may provide relief to determine the non-tax residency qualification of an individual.

 The individual income tax (ISR) for a resident is calculated at graduated progressive rates that vary from 0% to 35%.
-The 35% rate is applied to annual income in excess of Ps$3,000,000 or approximately US$153,850 @fx19.50 pesos/1USD).
+The 35% rate is applied to annual income more than MXN$3,000,000 or approximately US$153,850 @fx19.50 pesos/1USD).
 A non-resident will be subject to individual income tax rates which range from 0%, 15% and up to 30% on salary income.

 There are 10 types of taxable income;